finnito/Science/content/12phy/as91173/_index.md

 ## Week 4

 1. Electric Field Between Parallel Plates
-    - Activity 17A Q10 as the starter
+    - Textbook Activity 17A Q10 as the starter
     - Recap notes on electric fields, voltage between parallel plates etc.
     - Work through questions that were unfinished from the previous week
 2. Electric Field Between Parallel Plates